raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_4.md

 ## Uploading data to Weather Underground

 To upload data to Weather Underground  you are going to use the standard HTTP protocol.
 This is what your web browser uses to fetch a web page whenever you're surfing the web.
 Whenever you type a URL into the address bar or click a link on a web page, your browser will send an HTTP **GET** request to the web server asking for the page you want.
-Normally the page retrieved will be made of HTML and CSS code.

 Things are a little different when HTTP requests are used to upload data.